What is Preventive Dental Care?

 Exercise Prevents Periodontal Disease

 A 2005 study published in the Journal of Dentistry reported that people who exercise regularly are at a reduced risk of periodontitis (gum disease).
-Although some of the data pertaining to exercise and periodontitis may be due to people in the study also engaging in an overall healthy lifestyle (including diet, weight, etc.), but the impact of exercise revealed in this study is significant.
-The study, conducted by Case Western Reserve University, involved more than 12,000 people and identified three key factors that resulted in better oral health – with an average of 40 percent reduction in gum problems.
-They included:
+The study, conducted by Case Western Reserve University, involved more than 12,000 people.
+It identified three key factors that resulted in better oral health – with an average of 40 percent reduction in gum problems.

 - Regular exercise